keithledgerwood/WICLab-guide/001-introduction.md

     - Extend the onboarding experience

-The section **Additional Use Cases** is optional and will extend the demo environment or describes some more advanced topics.
+The section **Additional Use Cases** is optional and will extend the demo environment or describe more advanced topics.
 Please find the ones relevant for you and try them out.